categories

 With the increase in remote working, many companies need to provide a desktop access solution for their employees and support staff.
 Two such options are Microsoft Remote Desktop Protocol (RDP) and Citrix XenDesktop.
 This article provides an overview of each of these to help you determine which is the best fit for your company’s requirements.

-What is Remote Desktop and where is it applied
+What is Remote Desktop and Where is It Applied

 what is rdp

 Microsoft Remote Desktop Protocol (RDP) makes it possible to grant remote access to a computer over a network or the Internet.
 The remote user can access all applications and peripheral devices of the host computer while connected.
 However, not all versions of Windows support RDP connections.
-There is an open-source alternative called Virtual Network Computing (VNC) which is often used on Linux and other operating systems.
+There is an open-source alternative called Virtual Network, Computing (VNC) which is often used on Linux and other operating systems.

-Remote Desktop Services (RDS) previously known as Terminal Services is developed by Microsoft and it provides a thin client solution allowing a user to take control of a remote computer or virtual machine over a network.
+Remote Desktop Services (RDS), previously known as Terminal Services, is developed by Microsoft, and it provides a thin client solution allowing a user to take control of a remote computer or virtual machine over a network.

 Useful tip:

 For those in search of remote desktop solutions with more advanced capabilities than Citrix or RDP, HelpWire is an excellent choice.
 This free remote desktop software is appropriate for both individual and professional uses.
-It focuses on providing speedy remote support and enhances the remote desktop experience with features like built-in chat, tools for client management, the ability to view multiple screens simultaneously, among others.
+It focuses on providing speedy remote support and enhances the remote desktop experience with features like built-in chat, tools for client management, and the ability to view multiple screens simultaneously, among others.

 What is Citrix?